By Nils Reisen on 21.02.2020 | 6 minutes reading time

 And the sacred cow?
 It has given way to a constructive feedback culture.
 We have observed an interesting trend: over time, not only did the response rate of the surveys go up, but more and more employees wrote more, longer and increasingly critical comments.
 At the same time, the feedback culture in the company was continuously better rated.
 Details on this will soon be available in another article.

-Do you have feedback or questions about this article or Pulse?
+Do you have feedback or questions about this article or Pulse Feedback?
 Would you like to be informed about future articles?
-Just contact us at email@example.com.
+Just contact us at firstname.lastname@example.org.